-Our recommendations for delivering change Create a culture of openness and spaces for feedback

-% said they were resistant to change because of mistrust in leadership or the organisation.
-It's clear from the report that leaders and communicators need to be doing more during periods of transformation, with mistrust being the biggest reason for change resistance.
+Our recommendations for delivering change Create a culture of openness and spaces for feedback said they were resistant to change because of mistrust in leadership or the organisation It's clear from the report that leaders and communicators need to be doing more during periods of transformation, with mistrust being the biggest reason for change resistance.
 There is a level of mistrust that is an automatic trigger when organisations have not been fully transparent or engaged in conversations with their employees.
-Having safe spaces to feedback and acting upon that feedback is absolutely essential for any organisation to build trust in their workforce.
+Having safe spaces to gather feedback and acting upon that feedback is absolutely essential for any organisation to build their employees' trust in their employer.
 Encouraging honest feedback will allow any grievances to be aired so you can address them before they become an issue.
-If you have real-time analytics attached to surveys you are sending out you'll also be in a position to make informed decisions, showing you value input of employees.
 Being honest and open about challenges you are facing during change will also help you.
 Not only do you appear more authentic and build trust, you're more likely to get the benefit of the doubt from even those who are more inclined to resist change.
-If you communicate how the change is going regularly, employees will generally feel more positively about the change.

-% said they were resistant to change because they felt exluded.
-"Provide spaces for employees to have a voice where they can be anonymous in their concerns or someone they can talk to such as peer-to-peer with a change champion/representative or depending on how open your organisation is, a leadership member."
+If you communicate how the change is going regularly, employees will generally feel more positively about it.
+Oak Engage's Change Report said they were resistant to change because they felt excluded "Provide spaces for employees to have a voice where they can be anonymous in their concerns or someone they can talk to such as peer- to-peer with a change champion/representative or depending on how open your organisation is, a leadership member."

 Becky Turner, Workplace Psychologist at Claremont "I've been in organisations with experience in change who won't communicate or send anything out if it isn't moving.
-Just say you're 'still working on it and we'll update next week'. that will make people feel better when they're communicated with regularly on a micro level."
+Just say you're 'still working on it and we'll update next week'.
+That will make people feel better when they're communicated with regularly on a micro level."

-Lisa Wheatcroft, Change Management Expert at Oriri Be clear and consistent in your internal comms

-Nearly a third said that change wasn't communicated clearly in their organisation.
-"It is about that real compelling vision, being really clear constantly and being consistent about the vision.
+Lisa Wheatcroft, Change Management Expert at Oriri Be clear and consistent in your internal comms said that change wasn't communicated clearly in their organisation "It is about that real compelling vision, being really clear constantly and being consistent about the vision.
 People often talk about 'this is the culture we want to create' and then ultimately move away from it.
-You've got to be consistent and aligned in what you're communicating to make change feel safer. " I've seen this done really well at Heathrow.
+You've got to be consistent and aligned in what you're communicating to make change feel safer. "

+"I've seen this done really well at Heathrow.
 There were 4 key pillars to the vision during change - a visualisation of what they wanted to achieve.
 This was always visible in communication.
 It was everywhere; all the branding and everything had to link back to it.
 If it didn't fit with the 4 pillars it didn't get done."

 Lisa Wheatcroft, Change Management Expert at Oriri The report found that nearly a third of employees think change wasn't communicated clearly in their organisation.
 Confusing, unaligned and inconsistent messaging is a prerequisite for change failures.
 Internal comms have a responsibility to work across the organisation to define the change, what the end result is, how long it is going to take and develop a comms strategy based on this.
-Even though changes to schedules can be unavoidable and reactive communication needed for this, being as best prepared as possible will help you be more consistent and regular with updates surrounding transformation.
-With Oak's Curated Content, you can spend more time developing a strategy and messaging that aligns, without the legwork of sending it out to multiple audiences.
+Even though changes to schedules can be unavoidable and reactive communication is needed for this, being as prepared as possible will help you be more consistent and regular with updates surrounding transformation.
+Using Oak's Curated Content, you can spend more time developing a strategy with messaging that aligns, without the legwork of sending it out to multiple audiences.
 Our AI engine will take care of that.